Learning to Optimize for Reinforcement Learning: Experimental Details

-For training Optim4RL in Ant from scratch, in order to reduce memory requirement, we set the number of mini-batches from the default value $32$ to $8$.
-The hidden sizes of the value network are changed from $[256,256,256,256,256]$ to $[64,64,64,64,64]$.
-The reset interval is chosen from $\{512, 1024\}$.
+For Catch, the agent learning rate is $1e-3$; the number of environments / training units $n$ is $64$; the reset interval $m$ is chosen from $\{32, 64\}$.
+For \bdl, the agent learning rate is $3e-3$; the number of environments / training units $n$ is $512$; the reset interval $m$ is chosen from $\{72, 144, 288, 576\}$.
+For Ant and Humanoid, the agent learning rate is $3e-4$; the number of environments / training units $n$ is $2048$; the reset interval $m$ is chosen from $\{32, 64, 128, 256, 512\}$.
+Furthermore, in order to reduce memory requirement, we set the number of mini-batches to $8$; and change the hidden sizes of the value network from $[256,256,256,256,256]$ to $[64,64,64,64,64]$.